circleci/circleci-docs/jekyll/_cci2/docker-to-machine.md

 `sudo apt-get install <package>`.
 If the package in question is not found, `sudo apt-get update` may be required before installing it.

-Can I run Docker containers on machine?
+Running Docker containers on machine
 ---------------------------------------

-Yes!
-Machine executors come installed with Docker, which can be utilized to run your application within a container rather than installing additional dependencies.
+Machine executors come installed with Docker, which can be used to run your application within a container rather than installing additional dependencies.
 Note, it is recommended this is done with a customer Docker image rather than a CircleCI convenience image, which are built under the assumption they will be used with the Docker executor and may be tricky to work around.
-Since each machine executor enviornment is a dedicated virtual machine, commands to run background containers can be used is normal as well.
+Since each machine executor enviornment is a dedicated virtual machine, commands to run background containers can be used is normal.

-**Note:** that if you have Docker Layer Caching (DLC) enabled for your account, machine executors can utilize this to cache your image layers for subsequent runs.
+**Note:** if you have Docker Layer Caching (DLC) enabled for your account, machine executors can utilize this to cache your image layers for subsequent runs.